PDLPorters/pdl/README.md

 Please read the file `INSTALL` for information on how to configure and install PDL.
 The `Changes` file contains important version specific information.
 Be *sure* to check for any [open issues](https://github.com/PDLPorters/pdl/issues) if you have any `INSTALL` issues.

-Once you have built PDL and either installed it or done `make doctest`, try either
+Once you have built PDL and either installed it or done `make`, try either

-    perl -Mblib Perldl2/pdl2
+    perl -Mblib blib/script/perldl

 from within the root of the PDL tree or just

-    pdl2
+    pdl

 if you have installed PDL already (`make install`) to get the interactive PDL shell.
 In this shell, `help` gives you access to PDL documentation for each function separately (`help help` for more about this) and `demo` gives you some basic examples of what you can do.